-Due to the nature of our operations which is within an office premise managed by a third-party building management company, we were mindful to comply with necessary Environmental Compliance requirements as prescribed by the building managers (GRI 307).
-In view of our expansion to a production site, we will be diligent with Environment Impact Assessment findings to improve quality of our compliance and reporting in the next financial year.
+As we continue to operate within an office premise managed by a third-party building management company, we were mindful to comply with necessary Environmental Compliance requirements as prescribed by the building managers (GRI 307).
+In view of our continuous expansion to a production site, we will diligently comply with Environment Impact Assessment findings and guidelines going forward, especially with regulators' focus on such topics.